luccascurcio/flatfile-technical-level-3/README.md

 ## Instructions

+1. Create a repository from the zip that contains this exercise
-1. Complete one of the three features listed below.
+2. Complete one of the three features listed below.
-2. Identify bugs and inefficiencies
+3. Identify bugs and inefficiencies
-3. Once complete, open up a PR
+4. Once complete, open up a PR

 You may utilize a third-party library, though it isn't required to do so.